The Rolex Caliber 1560/1570

 As one of Rolex’s sports watches, it was always somewhat overshadowed by the likes of the Daytona and the GMT Master.
 These models were given significantly greater updates over the years.
 But, as a discreet and extremely simple three-hand timepiece with no complications, the Explorer 1016 is a timeless and elegant example.

 The other model to house the 1560 was anything but overshadowed.
 The Submariner 5512 was launched in 1959, again with the quickly exchanged 1530.
 It remained in production for nearly 20 years.
 In fact, the Submariner became an icon of the Rolex brand and one of the most influential designs ever made.
 Today, the ref.
 5512 Submariners are a huge favorite among collectors; a surprisingly attainable classic that represents an important milestone in Rolex history.
+You can also check out other pre-owned Rolex sports models as well.

 The Rolex Caliber 1570